attack-monkey/lean-state/README.md

 // This is a very efficient data-flow, since nothing is actually listening to cats.
 // Even currentCatId is a once-only-listener.
-// The only thing being listened to catUpdatedId, and this listener is cleaned up whenever the current cat changes.
+// The only thing being listened to is catUpdatedId, and this listener is cleaned up whenever the current cat changes.

 type Global = {
   cats: Cats